rbnstubbs/trellis-monome/README.md

 trellis-monome
 ==============

-A monome clone using the Adafruit Trellis keypads
+NOTE: Code is still not optimized for row/col commands!
+WIP A monome clone using the Adafruit Trellis keypads

 This project was largely based on the Arduinome by Owen Vallis &